babenkoivan/elastic-scout-driver-plus/README.md

 **Note**, that models are lazy loaded.
 They are fetched from the database with a single query and only when you request them.

-You can use `loadMissing` to eager load model relations:
+You can use `loadMissing` to eager load the model relations:

 ```php
 $models->loadMissing(‘author’);